econder/mrplatform/MRPlatform/README.md

 ### Version Information

+#### 2.0.5.1
+* Added childCount field to a new SQL View called vNavMenu.
+Menu.GetItemsCollection now queries the vNavMenu view.
+The childCount field is used by the HMI to display an arrow on the nav button to indicate the menu item has child menu items.
+The parent menu item's screenName field should probably be ignored by the HMI and used only as a button to show the child navigation items.
+* Deleting menu items now has the optional ItemOrphanAction parameter set to either "SetToRoot" or "Delete".
+SetToRoot will set the parentMenuId of each child item to 0, so the items will display as root menu items.
+The default action is SetToRoot.

 #### 2.0.4.0
 * Added new Hierarchy View to view menu items in a hierarchy by specifying the item's parent record ID.
 * Added Guids to the enums in MRPlatform and Menu classes.